-

 In July 2016, Renki was diagnosed with bone cancer.
 To halt the spread, his front leg was amputated.
 Renki recovered from the operation and quickly adjusted to life on three legs.
 He still loved walks, attention, food and playing with his sisters.
 He moved back in with Ayla as soon as he was recovered and has been managing life as a ‘tri-pod’ with a cheerful smile.

 In December 2017, Renki began having trouble breathing.
 He was brought inside and treated in hopes of an easy recovery but his condition slowly deteriorated.
-He had good days in which he enjoyed exploring the Animal Care Center, going for short walks, and visiting with Ayla.
+He had good days in which he enjoyed exploring the Animal Care Center, going for short walks, and visiting with Ayl.
 As his breathing grew labored and he became unable to stand without assistance, the staff brought him to the vet clinic for more intense diagnosis.
 The results were not promising and Renki was euthanized.

 Renki is remembered as a challenging and cheerful wolf.
 He led the procession for nearly every Walk for Wolves during his lifetime.
 He once met and danced with Neil DeGrasse Tyson.
 He loved participating in research, if it involved food.
 He will be well-remembered.